 Cancellations are also not an uncommon result of a customer complaint.
 Dissatisfied customers like to let their displeasure known and threaten to terminate their contract.
 Unprofessional complaint management of companies is often also a cause of customer churn.
 Due to the ever-growing range offered in the market, even the smallest negative experience can be a reason for termination.
 After all, it is easy for customers to find a new provider.

 The simplest method, which usually only generates a small return (maximum 10-20%), is the written survey.
-To do this, customers who have cancelled their agreements are sent a questionnaire:
+To do this, customers who have canceled their agreements are sent a questionnaire:

 "Is there a special reason for your termination?"